gabrielhenriquemartins/ORANGE-HRM-PT-1/README.md

 1. Instalation (windows)
    1. [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)
-   2. The entire application is based on Docker, so essentially, you just need Docker Desktop running on your machine.
+   2. The entire application is based on Docker, so essentially, you just need Docker Desktop running on your machine, python and some libraries.
 The path to docker must be set in windows_execution.bat.
    3. It's necessary a jira account and a xray plugin installed in your jira, to run windows_execution_update_jira.bat.
 To configure the project correctly, you need to generate an api_token for your jira, and a client_id and client_secret in Xray, to the script be able to send the results to your project.
 Configure all details in import_results_to_jira, and update_tests_into_jira.
 2. Repositoy Overview
    1. Docs - Lirabry documentation, generated for all created keywords;